 There are two annual application rounds for the Bachelor's programme in Development Studies:

-Students who are non-EU/EAA citizens and do not already have a residence permit in Sweden or another EU/EAA-country could theoretically apply in the national admissions round, but usually it is hard to receive a new residence permit on time for the start of the autumn semester during the tight time schedule.
+Students who are non-EU/EAA citizens and do not already have a residence permit in Sweden or another EU/EAA-country should apply in the international admissions round.

 Whom to contact?